 - Participants have well-defined roles.

 - The group reaches mutual understanding of business needs and priorities.

 - The session leader stimulates participants with a toolkit of visual aids, documentation forms, and group dynamics skills.

-Documents Reasons for Workshops
+Common Reasons for Structured Workshops

 - Any initiative requiring decision-making or consensual agreement between two or more people